-Development teams provisioning software services face a constant trade-off between speed and accuracy.
-New features should be made available in the least possible time with a high amount of accuracy, meaning no downtime.
-Unforeseen downtime due to human error is common for any manual integration processes your team uses to manage codebases.
-This kind of unexpected interruption can be one of the key drivers for a team to take on the challenge of automating their integration process.
+As part of a development team provisioning software services you face a constant trade-off between speed and accuracy.
+New features should be made available in the shortest time possible with a high amount of accuracy, meaning no downtime and no bugs.
+Unforeseen downtime due to human error is a common risk of any manual integration processes you use to manage codebases.
+Preventing downtime can be one of the key drivers for teams taking on the challenge of automating integration processes.

-Continuous Integration (CI) occupies a sweet spot between speed and accuracy where features are made available as soon as possible.
-If a problem with the new code causes the build to fail, the contaminated build is not made available to the customer.
-The result is that the customer experiences no downtime.
+Continuous integration (CI) occupies a sweet spot between speed and accuracy where high-quality features are made available as soon as possible.
+If a problem with the new code causes the build to fail, the customer is protected from receiving the contaminated build.
+When the build reaches users, code has been thoroughly tested.
+The result is that the customer experiences no downtime and no waiting for rollbacks.

-In this article, I will use CircleCI to demonstrate how CI can be applied to a Deno project.
-In a companion tutorial, you can learn how to deploy your Deno project to Heroku.
+In this article, you will learn how to use CircleCI to apply CI to a Deno project.
+In a companion tutorial, you can learn how to automatically deploy your Deno project to Heroku.

 Deno is a simple, modern, and secure runtime for JavaScript and TypeScript.
 Using Deno gives you these advantages when you create a project: